FlyingFathead/whisper-transcriber-telegram-bot/README.md

 ## About

-This is a Whisper AI-based transcriber Telegram Bot running on Python, designed to transcribe audio from various media sources supported by `yt-dlp`.
-While initially focused on YouTube, the bot now supports a broad range of sites listed [here](https://github.com/yt-dlp/yt-dlp/blob/master/supportedsites.md), leveraging a locally run OpenAI's Whisper model to process audio and return the transcription in multiple formats.
+This is a Whisper AI-based transcriber Telegram Bot running on Python, designed to transcribe audio from various media sources supported by `yt-dlp`, or via Telegram's audio messages and over audio file uploads (mp3, wav).

+The bot supports a broad range of media sites via `yt-dlp` ([listed here](https://github.com/yt-dlp/yt-dlp/blob/master/supportedsites.md)), leveraging a locally run OpenAI's Whisper model to process audio and return the transcription in multiple formats.

 ## Features

-- Processes media URLs from a variety of sources supported by `yt-dlp`.
+- 🎥 Processes media URLs from a variety of sources supported by `yt-dlp`.
-- Downloads audio using `yt-dlp` from supported sites including but not limited to YouTube.
+- 🎵 Downloads audio using `yt-dlp` from supported sites.
+- 📲 Can also receive Telegram audio messages as well as .mp3 and .wav files for transcription.
-- Uses a local model from the `openai-whisper` package for transcription.
+- 🤖 Uses a local model from the `openai-whisper` package for transcription.
-- Automatically uses `GPUtil` to map out the best available CUDA-enabled GPU.
+- 🖥️ Automatically uses `GPUtil` to map out the best available CUDA-enabled GPU.
-- Transcribes audio using OpenAI's Whisper model
+- 📝 Transcribes audio using OpenAI's Whisper model.
    - (see [openai/whisper](https://github.com/openai/whisper/) for more info)
-- Returns transcription in text, SRT, and VTT formats.
+- 📄 Returns transcription in text, SRT, and VTT formats.
-- Handles concurrent transcription requests efficiently with async & task queuing.
+- 🔄 Handles concurrent transcription requests efficiently with async & task queuing.
+- 🕒 Features an automatic queue system to manage multiple transcription requests seamlessly.

 ## Installation